gocd/go-cookbook/README.md

 By default installation source is done from apt or yum repositories from official sources at https://www.gocd.io/download/.

-The **apt** repository can be overriden by changing any these attributes:
+The **apt** repository can be overridden by changing any these attributes:

  * `node['gocd']['repository']['apt']['uri'] = 'https://download.gocd.io/'`
  * `node['gocd']['repository']['apt']['components'] = [ '/' ]`